 Sadly, no article about risk can avoid a discussion of Brexit.
 Currently, environmental regulation in the UK is heavily influenced by EU legislation and compliance with environmental standards is overseen by the European Commission and the Court of Justice.
 Brexit provides the government with an opportunity to follow its own path, and a draft Environment Bill was put forward in December 2018.
 The draft Bill has been criticised by Parliamentary Select Committees for downgrading environmental standards as well as for failing to account for the loss of EU governance mechanisms.
 These criticisms are currently being reviewed and revisions to the Bill are expected.
 In terms of what this means for business, it is important to bear in mind the disruption that Brexit may cause to current environmental regulation and to factor the impact of this uncertainty into risk assessments.

 The cost factor

 Tackling the climate crisis will be costly for business, but the costs of complacency are probably higher.
 With the financial and reputational risks associated with climate change on the rise, companies that fail to account for climate-related risk are not only a threat to the environment, they are also a threat to themselves.
 By demonstrating a genuine commitment to sustainability, accountability and transparency, as well as implementing adequate governance, risk and communications strategies, businesses can help to ensure a sustainable future for themselves and for others.

-If you require further information about anything covered in this briefing, please contact our reputation management lawyer, Alicia Mendonca-Richards, or your usual contact at the firm on +44 (0)20 3375 7000.
+If you require further information about anything covered in this briefing, please contact the Reputation Management team or your usual contact at the firm on +44 (0)20 3375 7000.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.